'Riverdale' Actor Who Murdered His Mother Sentenced to Life in Canada | Pop & Art

-The 23-year-old pleaded guilty in June to second-degree murder and confessed to planning to kill the country’s prime minister, Justin Trudeau.
+The 23-year-old pleaded guilty in June to second-degree murder and confessed that he planned to kill the country’s prime minister, Justin Trudeau.

 According to the New York Times, Grantham will become eligible for parole in 14 years.